-Legal intake — the process of converting contacts into clients — is one of the most important processes in your law firm.
+Legal intake — the process of converting contacts into clients — is one of the most important processes in your business or law firm.
 Think of it as the crucial final stage of your marketing efforts.
 A great intake process can bring in new clients — a bad one can lose them.

 Not all law firms have people dedicated to intake.
 It is often handled by whichever staff member is available to answer the phone at that moment, leading to inconsistent responses that may not reflect your firm at its best.
 With these six tips, you can develop an intake process to turn more leads and referrals into clients.